verrazzano/docs/content/en/docs/applications/multicluster/_index.md

   - The endpoint URL that the admin cluster should use to scrape Prometheus metrics from the managed cluster.
   - The date and time of the most recent successful connection from the managed cluster to the admin cluster.
-- For MultiClusterApplicationConfigurations retrieved and unwrapped on a managed cluster, the application logs are sent to OpenSearch on the admin cluster, and may be viewed from the Verrazzano-installed OpenSearch Dashboards UI on the admin cluster.
+- For MultiClusterApplicationConfigurations retrieved and unwrapped on a managed cluster, the application logs are sent to OpenSearch on the admin cluster, and may be viewed from the Verrazzano-installed OpenSearch Dashboards on the admin cluster.
 Likewise, application metrics will be scraped by the admin cluster and available from Verrazzano-installed Prometheus on the admin cluster.